jwrpalmer99/indy-downtime/settings.md

 ### Phase Plan (Read Only)
 - The tracker tab button View Phase Plan opens a read-only Flow view.
 - Player visibility is controlled by the permissions listed above.
+- Hover DC labels to see success chance tooltips (GM always, players if permitted).

 ## Dependency Editor Dialog
 Open by right clicking a dependency chip in Phase Flow.
-- Link Type: block, harder, advantage, disadvantage, or override.
+- Link Type: block, prevents, harder, advantage, disadvantage, or override.
+- Prevents blocks the check once the dependency completes.
 - DC penalty: used for harder links.
 - Override skill and override DC: used for override links.